ibm-messaging/mq-smf-csv/README.md

 * SMF 115 subtype 231 (CHIN) records do not use same scale for qwhsdurn (though this seems to be undocumented)

+February 2017
+* STCK durations printed as just microseconds value when in SQL mode.
+Still split as seconds/microseconds otherwise.

 Pull requests
 =============